DishaKD/Booklr/README.md

 <br>

 ## Project Description
 This project is website for a online book store named as <b>"Booklr"</b>  created with PHP , HTML, CSS, Js ,Bootsrap and MySQL.
+XAMPP use to configure PHP and MySQL